Gabmeister05/Demo/README.md

 1. At anytime, pause will stop playing the file and hold the position in the file
 2. Beginning of .mp3: play file
-"Up to 80%' of .mp3L "I want to play the rest of the song" 3.
+"Up to 80%" of .mp3: "I want to play the rest of the song"
+3. "After 80%": "I am done, play the next song"
+ERROR - the computer can play a song file at the end of the file, but nothing will be heard in the speakers